What Do I Need to Study Law in Australia?

 Since English is the primary language of instruction in Australian universities, international students are required to demonstrate their English proficiency.
 This can be done by achieving satisfactory scores in recognized English language tests such as the International English Language Testing System (IELTS), Test of English as a Foreign Language (TOEFL), or the Pearson Test of English (PTE).

-Related Article: How Long Does It Take to Study to Become a Doctor in Australia?
+Related Article: How Much Does It Cost to Study Medicine in Australia?

 These tests assess your abilities in reading, writing, listening, and speaking.
 The specific English proficiency score required may vary depending on the university and course, so it is crucial to check the requirements of your chosen institution.